Understanding The Connection Between Ear Infections And Vestibular Disorders

 It is a sensory system that primarily processes motion, head position, and spatial orientation.

-Your vestibular system ensures that you can maintain your balance, keep your head stable, and maintain good posture.
+Your vestibular system ensures that you can maintain your balance, keep your head stable, and maintain good posture, which helps you avoid developing spinal issues.

 It also ensures that you remain stable as you move.